priyanka-vuddemari/priyanka-vuddemari/README.md

  🔭 I’m currently working as a Automation and Test Ops Specialist

- 🌱 I’m currently learning Devops annd Cloud Automation tools
+ 🌱 I’m currently learning Devops and Cloud Automation tools

  🎉 When I’m not automating tests or exploring DevOps,I’m learning Japanese🎌 and hoping to watch anime without subtitles one day